spyder-ide/governance-and-guidelines/governance.md

 ## Transparency

-Unless specifically required, all Core Developer and Organization discussions and activities should be public and done in collaboration and discussion with the Project Contributors and Community.
+Unless specifically required, all Core Developer and Organization discussions and activities should be public and done in collaboration and discussion with the Project Contributors and Community in general.
 The Core Developers will have a private Gitter channel that will be used sparingly when a specific matter requires privacy.
-When private communications and decisions are needed, the Core Developers will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.
+When private communications and decisions are needed, the Core Developers will do its best to summarize those to the rest of the Community after eliding personal/private/sensitive information that should not be posted to the public internet.